johnbender/writing/_posts/2013-01-15-system-f-in-coffeescript.md

   _edit_last: "1"
 ---

-System F is a variant of the Lambda Calculus.
-It "mixes" types and terms relatively freely compared with the average statically typed programming language.
 System F and its variants are used frequently in the study of typed computation and an extended form, System FC, plays an important role in GHC's compilation process [1].
-This post will translate the grammars of the Lambda Calculus, Simply Typed Lambda Calculus, and finally System F into a small subset of CoffeeScript while covering the basics of application and abstraction in each.
+This post will attempt to translate the grammars of the Lambda Calculus, Simply Typed Lambda Calculus, and finally System F into a small subset of CoffeeScript while covering the basics of application and abstraction in each.
+Hopefully, through studying the basics here, readers who are interested in learning more about type theory and the lambda calculi will feel a little less intimidated by the notation and concepts.

 ## Lambda Calculus